Posted 06 February 2017

 By Zachary Brousseau

 If you are a regulatory professional considering pursuing Regulatory Affairs Certification (RAC), you are not alone.
-RAC is a recurring topic of discussion in online forums where regulatory professionals and those looking to get into the profession ask questions and exchange ideas, such as RAPS’ Regulatory Open Forum, the RAPS LinkedIn group discussion or Elsmar Cove.
+RAC is a recurring topic of discussion in online forums where regulatory professionals and those looking to get into the profession ask questions and exchange ideas, such as the Regulatory Open Forum on RAPS' Regulatory Exchange, the RAPS LinkedIn group discussion or Elsmar Cove.

 You may be wondering what the return on investment of getting the RAC will be, or whether you are ready to take one of the challenging RAC exams?
 The answers to these questions depends largely on you.